 Nature’s Variety Instinct’s Original range is a safe bet for almost all dogs of any shape and size.
 While the brand may be better known for its selection of raw and semi-raw formulas, their traditional dry food recipes provide excellent nutrition at an affordable price.

-This combination sums to an imposing total, and it provides a very satisfactory proportion of protein and fat which would be suitable for dogs of all activity levels.
+This combination sums to an imposing total, and it provides a very satisfactory proportion of protein and fat, which would be suitable for dogs of all activity levels.

-Finally, these fish ingredients are combined with a small portion of vegetables such as Peas and Tapioca.
+Finally, these fish ingredients are combined with a small portion of vegetables, such as Peas and Tapioca.
 These provide a portion of carbohydrates and dietary fiber to aid digestion.
 Tapioca is a starch common to South America.

 Victor Yukon River Salmon & Sweet Potato Recipe Review

 Both of these ingredients are considered to be preferred vegetables and can provide other benefits beyond their carbohydrate content.

-The Grain-Free Pure range is one which we have investigated thoroughly, and we have reviewed a number of its formulas in a positive light.
+The Grain-Free Pure range is one that we have investigated thoroughly, and we have reviewed a number of its formulas in a positive light.

 The formula also includes Sweet Potatoes, Peas, and White Potatoes.
-These three ingredients are considered to be some of the better carbohydrate providing ingredients assuming their portion size is modest.
+These three ingredients are considered to be some of the better carbohydrate-providing ingredients assuming their portion size is modest.

 Due to Salmon being the primary ingredient, the formula has a very impressive level of the Omega 3 Fatty Acids that many of the other recipes in the Grain Pure Range do not possess.